 Paying attention to each and all of these four pillars is required to preserve heritage thanks to and despite tourism and to realise our purpose and fifth pillar: the co-creation of thriving places and tourism destinations.

-The conference seeks to advance our knowledge of the dynamics between heritage, tourism and well-being by bridging theory and practice and fostering a holistic approach.
+The conference seeks to advance our knowledge of the dynamics between heritage, tourism and well-being by bridging research and experience, theory and practice and fostering a holistic approach.